 Student Support Services

-Given that our fall semester will be slightly shorter than originally planned, students living on campus will receive a $500 one-time room and board credit.
-Additionally, if you choose to live off campus your merit aid will be applied in full to your tuition.
-Need-based aid will need to be recalculated based on your revised cost of attendance.
+If you choose to live off campus your merit aid will be applied in full to your tuition.
+Need-based aid will be calculated based on your cost of attendance.
 If you have any questions about your cost of attendance, please contact Student Financial Services at email@example.com.
 We will also adjust our normal Refund Policy for students who withdraw or move off campus after the semester begins to provide more flexibility given the uncertainties.
 Please see the Refund Policy on the Student Financial Services website for more details.